MadMaxMcKinney/color-buddy-web/README.md

 	* All palettes, groups, etc are stored under the account
 * Share a color palette for others to view via a unique link

+## Live Demo
+You can view the full version of the application running at [colorbuddy.tech](https://colorbuddy.tech/)

 ## Build Setup